dami23/WREG_Curriculum_SKD/README.md

-PyTorch  code for ['Weakly Supervised Referring Expression Grounding via Dynamic Self-Knowledge Distillation'].
-This paper is submitted to IROS 2023.
+PyTorch  code for ['Weakly Supervised Referring Expression Grounding via Adaptive Curriculum Self-Distillation'].
+This paper is submitted to IEEE Transactions on Multimedia.

 ### Preliminary
 1. Please refer to [MattNet](https://github.com/lichengunc/MAttNet) to install mask-faster-rcnn, REFER and refer-parser2.
 Follow Step 1 & 2 in Training to prepare the data and features.